optiver/vulcan-py/README.md

 ## Pinning vulcan deps
 As vulcan itself is not pinned, it is theoretically possible for an upstream dependency of vulcan to introduce a bug.
-If you would like to eliminate this possability, you can add an extra to your application that pinns vulcan, which will lock in the dependencies of vulcan itself.
+If you would like to eliminate this possibility, you can add an extra to your application that pinns vulcan, which will lock in the dependencies of vulcan itself.
 Something along the lines of:

 ```toml